rajeevkumar75/AI-Music-Recommender-project/Readme.md

-# 🎵 Music Recommendation System
+# 🎵 AI Music Recommender

 A machine learning–based **Music Recommendation System** built using the **Spotify Dataset (57,000+ songs)**.
 The project uses audio features like danceability, energy, loudness, tempo, and valence to recommend songs similar to a user-selected track.